constatnt/Branch-Prediction-in-CNN/README.md

 This is LeNet5 Accleration Code.
-Accelerated implementation using HSA (AMD A10 Procesesor). \n Designed by Constant Park (sonicstage12@naver.com).
+Accelerated implementation using HSA (AMD A10 Procesesor).

+Designed by Constant Park (sonicstage12@naver.com).
 This is original code of LeNet-5 Accleration with OpenCL.